beerlington/history-of-a-thriving-codebase/chapters/clean-history.md

 ## What is a Commit?

-With Git, a commit is literally a snapshot of your code, not just the changes.
+With Git, a commit is literally a snapshot of your entire codebase, not just the changes.
 You can roll back in time to any previous snapshot without losing your work (more on this later).
-It's easy to think about a commit as just being the change to the *code*, however, it is really about the code change *and* the commit message.
+It's easy to think about a commit as just being the change to the *code*; however, it is really about the code change *and* the commit message.

 Commits can be something as simple as fixing a typo or refactoring a chunk of code.
-It might be to update some documentation for existing code, without actually changing any code.
-Or even adding a new feature.
+It might be an update to some documentation for existing code, without actually changing any code.
+A commit may be as significant as adding a new feature.

+A commit, in Git, contains the following: a unique SHA-1 hash, the author of the commit, the date of the commit, a commit message and what was changed in the commit.
+Each part of the commit plays an important role in creating a code base with a clean history.

 ## What is Clean History?